lovelindhoni/mdcraft/README.md

 - **Markdown Notes**: Create individual notes inside folders, with the ability to rename and delete them.

-- **Live HTML Preview**: Edit the Markdown content of a note and instantly see a live HTML preview with highlighted code blocks.
+- **Live HTML Preview**: Edit the Markdown content of a note in a syntax-highlighted environment and instantly see a live HTML preview with highlighted code blocks.

 - **Markdown Download**: Notes can be downloaded in `.md` format, making it easy to save and share your work.